CampusAI/CampusAI.github.io/_lectures/lecture_10/lecture10.md

 If we had $$df, dc$$, could we just do Gradient Descent (GD) at this point?\\
 Not always.
 These problems are very ill-conditioned: first actions have a huge impact on final states.
-This makes simple 1st order methods like GD get stuck, 2nd derivatives methods can help:
+This makes easy for 1st order methods like GD get stuck, 2nd derivatives methods can help:

 #### If open-loop, deterministic env, linear $$f$$, quadratic $$c$$: